-The Board of Directors approved the grant of the 8th Stock Option Awards ("Grant") to selected directors, officers and employees of the Company and of its affiliates, covering a total 1.6 billion common shares from unissued capital stock.
-The option is exercisable within 5 years, to the extent of 20% of the Grant every year, from the SEC approval of the Grant.
-The price of the option is 80% of the average of the closing prices of MMC "A" and "B" shares for the ten trading days preceding the Board's approval of the Grant, i.e., October 26 to November 9, 2009, which is P0.02 per share.
-The Grant constitutes 0.8%, more or less, of the outstanding capital stock of the Company.
-The Grant was approved by the SEC as on July 8, 2010 and by the PSE on October 20, 2010.
-As of end- 2013, a total of 768,000,000 A and 512,000,000 B common shares have been exercised by the grantees, covering the first, second, third and fourth tranches of the Grant.
-No further exercises were made until the Grant expired in July 2015 and all remaining shares under the Grant were cancelled accordingly.
+The Board of Directors approved the grant of the 9th Stock Option Awards ("Grant") to selected directors, officers and employees of the Company and of its affiliates, covering a total 3.6 billion common shares from unissued capital stock.
+The option is exercisable within 5 years, to the extent of 20% of the Grant every year.
+The price of the option is P0.01 per share.
+The Grant was approved by the SEC on March 20, 2024 but the listing application has yet to be approved by the PSE.

-2022 Plan of Operation
+Plan of Operation for 2025